awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

 SELECT rdsadmin.rdsadmin_oem_agent_tasks.ping_oms_oem_agent() as TASK_ID from DUAL;
 ```

-To view the result by displaying the task's output file, see [Viewing the Status of an Ongoing Task](#Oracle.Options.OEMAgent.DBTasks.ViewTaskStatus)\.
+To view the result by displaying the task's output file, see [Viewing the status of an ongoing task](#Oracle.Options.OEMAgent.DBTasks.ViewTaskStatus)\.

-### Viewing the Status of an Ongoing Task<a name="Oracle.Options.OEMAgent.DBTasks.ViewTaskStatus"></a>
+### Viewing the status of an ongoing task<a name="Oracle.Options.OEMAgent.DBTasks.ViewTaskStatus"></a>

 You can view the status of an ongoing task in a bdump file\.
 The bdump files are located in the `/rdsdbdata/log/trace` directory\.
 Each bdump file name is in the following format\.